Frequently asked questions: Cosmetologists

 - A national or international diploma or certification in esthetics that recognized by the state of Washington.

-- License in Washington as an instructor in esthetics for a minimum of 3 years.
+- A license in Washington as an instructor in esthetics for a minimum of 3 years.

-- A minimum of 35 hours providing medium depth peels under the delegation or supervision of a licensed physician, advanced registered nurse practitioner, physician assistant, or other licensed professional whose license permits such delegation or supervision.
+- Provide proof of either 7 hours of training in medium depth peels or 35 hours of experience providing medium depth peels under the delegation of a licensed physician, advance registered nurse practitioner, physician assistant or other licensed professional whose license permits such delegation or supervision.

-At least 7 hours of training in theory and application of medium depth peels and a minimum of 150 hours working as a laser operator under the delegation or supervision of a licensed physician, advanced registered nurse practitioner, physician assistant, or other licensed professional whose license permits such delegation or supervision.
+- Provide proof of either 75 hours of training in laser operation or 150 hours of experience working as a laser operator under the delegation of a licensed physician, advance registered nurse practitioner, physician assistant or other licensed professional whose license permits such delegation or supervision.